Mohs Skin Cancer Surgery

 - Be aware of a pimple that doesn’t heal.

 - Be aware of a red rash that persists that does not go away.

 - Avoid tanning beds and wear sunscreen regularly.

 - Most importantly, do not get sunburns.

 Studies have shown that women that have used tanning beds under the age of 25 have a 100% chance of developing a basal cell carcinoma.
 Our practice at Jupiter Dermatology specializes in topical treatments to reduce the risk of future skin cancers from developing.

-Contact our dermatologist right away for removal and testing.
-Jupiter Dermatology offers Mohs skin cancer surgery and plastic surgery reconstruction to those in the Jupiter, FL area as well as Palm Beach Gardens, Tequesta, Hobe Sound and Stuart.
+If you notice any suspicious lesions on the body, contact our dermatologist right away for skin cancer removal and testing.
+Not every dermatologist in Jupiter, FL offer Mohs skin cancer removal.
+Jupiter Dermatology offers Mohs skin cancer surgery and plastic surgery reconstruction to those in the Jupiter, FL area as well as Palm Beach Gardens, Tequesta, Hobe Sound, and Stuart.